This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Coffee, Tea, and OJ

-I started with homemade Extra Sour-Sourdough Bread.
-I received the starter as an early Christmas present.
-I already tried the Simple Sourdough recipe, and the Extra-Sour version was much better.
+I started with homemade Extra Sour-Sourdough Bread, which I received the starter as an early Christmas present.
+This year I served the Simple Sourdough recipe, but the Extra-Sour version was much better.
 It took approximately 24 hours to complete the entire process.
 But, it isn’t a lot of work, and the result was beautiful and tasty.
 We got two delicious loaves of crusty bread.

 Next, I worked on the Maple Almond Slow Cooker Granola (recipe below and it’ll be included in Cupboard Cooking).